By BRITTANY PETERSON, PATTY NIEBERG and COLLEEN SLEVIN

 The wildfire erupted Thursday in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.

-Tens of thousands were ordered to flee as the flames, propelled by gusts up to 105 mph (169 kph), swept over drought-stricken neighborhoods with alarming speed.
+Tens of thousands were ordered to flee as the flames swept over drought-stricken neighborhoods with alarming speed, propelled by guests up to 105 mph (169 kph).

 The cause of the blaze was under investigation.
 Emergency authorities said utility officials found no downed power lines around where the fire broke out.